1. Getting started with Python#

 Follow this interactive Markdown tutorial.

-Apply what you learnt by making the current Jupyter notebook more readable.
-Add a header at the beginning of the report featuring your name and email address.
-Before and after each code cell, explain (in your own words) its purpose and how we can interpret the obtained results.
+Apply what you have learnt by making the current Jupyter notebook more readable.
+At the beginning of the report, add a header featuring your name and email address.
+Before and after each code cell, explain its purpose and how to interpret the obtained results.

-Learning, and this is what we are here for, will not be effective without making notes of the concepts that we come across during this course: many of them will be new to us.
-We will need to write down some definitions and noteworthy properties of the methods we discuss, draw simple diagrams and mind maps to build connections between different topics, check intermediate results, or derive simple mathematical formulae ourselves.
+Our learning will not be effective if we do note take good note of the concepts that we come across during this course, especially if they are new to us.
+More often than not, we will find ourselves in a need to write down the definitions and crucial properties of the methods we discuss, draw simple diagrams and mind maps to build connections between different topics, verify the validity of some results, or derive simple mathematical formulae ourselves.

-Let us not waste our time finding the best app for our computers, phones, or tablets.
-The best and most versatile note-taking solution is an ordinary piece of A4 paper and a pen or a pencil.
-Loose sheets of paper, 5 mm grid-ruled for graphs and diagrams, work nicely.
+Let’s not waste our time finding the best app for our computers, phones, or tablets.
+One versatile note-taking solution is an ordinary piece of A4 paper and a pen or a pencil.
+Loose sheets, 5 mm grid-ruled for graphs and diagrams, work nicely.
 They can be held together using a cheap landscape clip folder (the one with a clip on the long side).
-An advantage of this solution is that it can be browsed through like an ordinary notebook.
+This way, it can be browsed through like an ordinary notebook.
 Also, new pages can be added anywhere, and their ordering altered arbitrarily.

-From now on, we assume that the following commands are issued at the beginning of each session:
+From now on, we assume that the following commands are issued at the beginning of each Python session.

 import numpy as np